tharangakothalawala/sso/README.md

 #### Creating your own apps [Optional]

-I have created several demo apps and have registered them in Google, Twiter & Yahoo.
+I have created several demo apps and have registered them in Google, Twitter & Yahoo.
 Optionally you may register your own apps.

 * Google : https://console.developers.google.com
-* Twitter : https://developer.twitter.com/en/apps - You must at least have 'Read-only' access permission and have ticketed 'Request email address from users' under additional permissions.
+* Twitter : https://developer.twitter.com/en/apps - You must at least have 'Read-only' access permission and have ticked 'Request email address from users' under additional permissions.
 * Yahoo : https://developer.yahoo.com/apps - You must at least select 'Read/Write Public and Private' of 'Profiles (Social Directory)' API permissions.

 #### Host File Entry